root-signals/rs-sdk/typescript/examples/README.md

 ## Example Categories

 ### 🎯 Basic Evaluation
-Learn the fundamentals of using Root Signals evaluators:
+Learn the fundamentals of using Scorable evaluators:
 - Connecting to the API with proper configuration
 - Listing and exploring available evaluators
 - Executing evaluations with comprehensive error handling